Begging, busking and sleeping rough

 You’ll need to check with the council for the local rules.
 Go to their website or visit the council office to ask what the law is.

 If you have no home to sleep in, and you want a home, there are a few agencies that can help you.
 You can start by going to your local council office to be referred to the most useful place.
-Details for some of these services are in “Where to go for more support” at the end of this chapter.
+Details for some of these services are in: “Where to go for more support” at the bottom of this page.

 If you want to or need to sleep outside, you have the right to do that, except in some places where the local council has made it illegal to sleep on public footpaths and roads.